-Interest rate risk refers to the risk of loss arising from changes in market interest rates.
-This can be further classified into fair value interest rate risk and cash flow interest rate risk.
+Interest rate risk can be classified into fair value interest rate risk and cash flow interest rate risk.

 Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market interest rates.
 The Group is exposed to fair value interest rate risk since a substantial portion of its investments is in fixed-rate debt securities.
 These securities are subject to interest rate risk as their fair values will fall when market interest rates increase.
 Other significant financial assets and financial liabilities with a fixed interest rate, and therefore subject to interest rate risk, include placements with banks and other financial institutions and EFBN issued.